twrchtrwyth/pelican/content/syntax-highlighting-example.md

 Slug: syntax-highlighting
 Status: hidden

 This post contains some examples of code blocks, and demonstrates how syntax highlighting works.
-Notably, the Future Imperfect theme has completely knackered this--there are no colours, and the line numbers example has a block within the block, which looks awful.

 First, some python without line numbers: